SandorAtTheZoo/udTableauProject/README.md

 Next I'd like to include handedness in the investigation, so I'd like to create a split bar chart/histogram, where for each bucket of overall performance, the count is split up into left and right handers, so see if handedness seems to play a part in overall performance.
 It might be worthwhile to consider handedness specifically against batting average and home runs separately as well.

-I sketched out a basic design by hand, which is part of the Git repository.
+I sketched out a basic design by hand, which is part of the Git repository as tableauInitialDesignSketch.jpeg.
 Then, I put a basic version of that into Tableau, labeled iteration 1.

 #### Initial Design (udFinalProjectBaseball_iter1)
 Most of this design came from the sketch I did.
 However, as I started to browse through some examples of diagrams and how they might relate to this data, I liked the superhero chart in the Udacity examples, as it is a scatterplot comparing two dimensions, with the power indicated by size, and alignment indicated by color.
 This might fit well with the player's height vs. weight in a scatterplot, with color indicating handedness, and size indicating either batting average, or home runs (or, from above, a power score combining those two measures).
 That was why I chose to make the summary visualization the way I did.